DRRDietrich/Fedora/README.md

 ### Grub Options

-Press Strg + e to edit the grub options and append the following option:
+Press `e` or `Strg + e` to edit the grub options and append the following option:

 inst.ks=https://raw.githubusercontent.com/DRRDietrich/Fedora/master/fedora.ks

-Press Strg + x to start the installer with kickstart configuration.
+Press `Strg + x` to start the installer with kickstart configuration.

+### System Requirements
+- 1,5 GB RAM
+- 18 GB free disk space
+- 4,3 GB to download (3,4 GB for 3068 PRMs + 900 MB for post-installation scripts) (As of today: 2021-02-12)

 ## Legacy Geek Code